Is permission required for your proposed development?

 If your property is a Listed Building you may need to apply for Listed building consent.
 You can find this out by using our Interactive Mapping Online system.

 - Go to Interactive Mapping Online, (link below) and launch the service.

 - Enter your address or postcode in the "Search for an Address" box and click on the Search button.

 - Select your address in the list.

 - To find out other information near your property, select another option on the Map Legend, then click on the map.

-If you are looking to demolish a building in a conservation area please view our Demolition in a Conservation Area page.
+If you are looking to demolish a building in a conservation area please view our Conservation Areas page.